Quietwolf12/Deep-Logic-Tech-Assignment/README.md

 pip install requests beautifulsoup4 fastapi uvicorn
 ```

-To use the server, run the following command:
+To run the server, navigate to the directory containing the server.py file and then run the following command:
 ```bash

 uvicorn server:app --host 0.0.0.0 --port "port-number"